 Identification is required for all customers.
 Acceptable forms of identification for those over 18 are as follows:

-Minors wishing to get a piercing must be accompanied by a parent or legal guardian (with necessary paperwork), and must have their birth certificate and/or school ID.
+Minors wishing to get a piercing must be accompanied by a parent with a matching last name, or a legal guardian (with necessary paperwork), and must have the minor's birth certificate and a school ID.
 We offer earlobe piercing for children ages 3 and up, for more information please see the 'Piercing Children' page located here.

 For more information, click on the piercing you are interested in to see photos and a description.